keithalewis/lac/README.md

 ```

 pushes 123 as an `int` on the stack and any future occurrence of `i` will be replaced by 123.
+Values are pushed on the stack from right to left.

 ```
 :var line ...